influxdata/docs-v2/content/v2.0/write-data/_index.md

 ### Third-party technologies

+A number of third-party technologies can be configured to send line protocol directly to InfluxDB.

-Configure the following third-party technologies to write data to InfluxDB (**no download or install required**):
+If you're using any of the following technologies, check out the handy links below to configure these technologies to write data to InfluxDB (**no additional software to download or install**):

 - (Write metrics only) [Vector 0.9 or later](#configure-vector)